cybertraining-dsc/su22-reu-383/README.md

 - [ ] create a data mangement section of python graphics
 - [ ] Rivanna Tutorial
 - [ ] Graphics galley
+- [ ] joint class and cms tutorial (if not for anyone else, then just for me)

 ## Will Accomplish Today (in order)